yashodhanrajanpawar/Project-DSA-Repo/README.md

         int singleWorkerTime = 0;
         int actuallyUsedWorkers = 0;
-        // Keep track of time spent by single worker and update required workers as time exceeds available Time. for(int onePaperReadTime: readTimesOfNewsPapers) {
+        // Keep track of time spent by single worker and update required workers as time exceeds available Time. for (int onePaperReadTime : readTimesOfNewsPapers) {
-            if( singleWorkerTime + onePaperReadTime > timeLimitMid) {
+            if (singleWorkerTime + onePaperReadTime > timeLimitMid) {
-                singleWorkerTime = 0 ; // Reset for next worker
+                singleWorkerTime = 0; // Reset for next worker
                 actuallyUsedWorkers++;
             }
-            singleWorkerTime+=  onePaperReadTime;
+            singleWorkerTime += onePaperReadTime;
         }
-        if(singleWorkerTime >=0)
+        if (singleWorkerTime >= 0)
             actuallyUsedWorkers++;
     }
-    return availableWorkers >= actuallyUsedWorkers; // TRUE-- job was performed with given or less number of workers..We can reduce timeLimit further as optimization
+    return availableWorkers >=actuallyUsedWorkers; // TRUE-- job was performed with given or less number of workers..We can reduce timeLimit further as optimization
 }
 ```

 ### PROBLEM: Find First TRUE in sorted boolean array (Similar to above algo)